-CF Global’s policy in providing Best Execution is so far as possible, and subject to the processes set out below, to exercise the same standards and operate the same processes across all the different markets on which it executes your orders.
+CFG’s policy in providing Best Execution is so far as possible, and subject to the processes set out below, to exercise the same standards and operate the same processes across all the different markets, exchanges and venues on which it executes your orders.

-CF Global always acts as an agent on your behalf and charges a transparent commission.
+CFG always acts as either agent or matched principal on your behalf and always charges a transparent commission.
 A “net price” will only be shown when specifically requested by the client.
-CF Global never marks up or marks down the price of a security including OTC markets and never takes positions for ourselves except in the event of an error.
+CFG never marks up or marks down the price of a security including OTC markets and never takes positions for ourselves except in the event of an error.

-We believe the policy and processes defined below provide the best balance across a range of sometimes conflicting factors to achieve the most favourable terms reasonably available on a consistent basis.
-CF Global is however not under an obligation to obtain the best possible result for each individual order, and our commitment to provide you with Best Execution does not mean that we owe you any fiduciary or other responsibilities over and above our specific regulatory obligations.
+We believe the policy and processes, defined below, provide the best balance across a range of sometimes conflicting factors to achieve the most favourable terms reasonably available on a consistent basis.
+CFG is, however, not under an obligation to obtain the best possible result for each individual order, and our commitment to provide you with Best Execution does not mean that we owe you any fiduciary or other responsibilities over and above our specific regulatory obligations.

-CF Global seeks to obtain the most favourable terms reasonably available when executing an order on your behalf.
-To achieve this CF Global will:
+CFG seeks to obtain the most favourable terms reasonably available when executing an order on your behalf.
+To achieve this CFG will:

-2. Carefully consider the elements of order execution including the factors set out above, while taking into account
+- Carefully consider the elements of order execution including the factors set out above, while taking into account:

 Execution Process – Venue Selection

-In meeting our obligation to take all reasonable steps to obtain the best possible result when executing your order in transferable securities, we may access various sources of liquidity, including: Regulated Markets.
-Multilateral Trading Facilities, Market makers and other alternative liquidity providers or non EEA entities performing similar functions.
+In meeting our obligation to take all sufficient steps to obtain the best possible result when executing your order in transferable securities, we may access various sources of liquidity, including: Regulated Markets.
+Multilateral Trading Facilities, Systematic Internaliser, Organised Trading Facilities, Market makers and other alternative liquidity providers or non EEA entities performing similar functions.

-CF Global considers the combined effect of all execution criteria and execution factors referred to above when determining the best venue for execution.
-Where comparative factors differ across execution venues (e.g. cost of execution, cost of settlement), CF Global applies the following priorities to determine the most appropriate venue unless specifically instructed otherwise:
+CFG considers the combined effect of all execution criteria and execution factors referred to above when determining the best venue for execution.
+Where comparative factors differ across execution venues (e.g. cost of execution, cost of settlement), CFG applies the following priorities to determine the most appropriate venue unless specifically instructed otherwise:

-1. Price and size improvement.
-Dependent on the nature of the order, CF Global may be able to obtain a more favourable outcome by accessing alternative pools of liquidity, or aggregating similar orders to realize benefits of scale.
-CF Global will also seek opportunities for client orders to benefit from order size guarantees offered by brokers, exchanges and other market participants;
+- Price and size improvement.
+Dependent on the nature of the order, CFG may be able to obtain a more favourable outcome by accessing alternative pools of liquidity, or aggregating similar orders to realize benefits of scale.
+CFG will also seek opportunities for client orders to benefit from order size guarantees offered by brokers, exchanges and other market participants;

-2. Speed and certainty of execution.
-Especially during volatile market conditions CF Global will focus on execution venues that have a proven track record for providing liquidity and competitive pricing.
-At all times CF Global seeks to provide the fastest execution reasonably possible under the parameters of the client’s instructions; and
+- Speed and certainty of execution.
+Especially during volatile market conditions CFG will focus on execution venues that have a proven track record for providing liquidity and competitive pricing.
+At all times CFG seeks to provide the fastest execution reasonably possible under the parameters of the client’s instructions; and

-3. Overall execution quality and cost.
-When determining how and where to route or execute an order, CF Global draws on extensive experience with various markets, market makers and electronic networks focusing on prompt, reliable and cost effective solutions.
+- Overall execution quality and cost.
+When determining how and where to route or execute an order, CFG draws on extensive experience with various markets, market makers and electronic networks focusing on prompt, reliable and cost effective solutions.

-CF Global uses automated systems to route and execute some client orders.
+CFG uses automated systems to route and execute some client orders.
 When a customer order is received it is routed to the Best Execution venue as determined by the criteria above.
-Certain large orders may require special handling to minimize market impact and be managed by CF Global’s trading desk in a manner consistent with CF Global’s Best Execution principles.
-This may include algorithmic trading tools where deemed appropriate by CF Global’s traders’ discretion.
+Certain large orders may require special handling to minimize market impact and be managed by CFG’s trading desk in a manner consistent with CFG’s Best Execution principles.
+This may include algorithmic trading tools where deemed appropriate by the CFG’s traders’ discretion.

-CF Global uses Direct Market Access (DMA) mechanisms through various investment banks and local brokers and do not maintain membership to any exchanges.
-In these cases we maintain full control of the order.
-In other instances we may transmit the order to another broker as an agent or an introducing broker in which case we monitor the execution closely.
+CFG uses Direct Electronic Access (DEA) mechanisms through various investment banks and local brokers and do not maintain direct membership to any exchanges, although our associate firm, CF Global Trading LLC, does have membership to ARCA and BATS.
+In these cases, CFG maintains full control of the order.
+In other instances, we may transmit the order to another broker as an agent or an introducing broker in which case we monitor the execution closely.
 We carefully select the brokers we use and satisfy ourselves that they have arrangements in place to enable us to comply with our Best Execution obligation to you.
-Orders in Asia and the Americas may be passed to a parent company or an affiliate.
+Orders in Asia and the Americas may be passed to an affiliate.

 In extreme volume and volatility situations, exchange system constraints require automated trading solutions to be switched off and/or electronic routing to be suspended in favour of manual execution.
 Such events lead to further execution delay and increased market volatility.
 Clients should be aware of the following risks associated with volatile markets, especially at or near the close of the standard trading session: an order may be executed at a substantially different price from the quoted bid or offer, or the last reported sale price at the time of the order entry, or an order may be only partially executed or may be executed in several transactions at different prices; and opening prices may differ substantially from the previous day’s close.